Vernon family: Vernon of Hilton

 Henry Vernon (1637–1711) second son of Henry Vernon of Sudbury, resided at Hilton Hall.
 His eldest son Henry (1663–1732) largely rebuilt the moated Hilton Hall in the 1720s; he married (1717) Penelope Phillips (d.1727).
 Their eldest son, another Henry (1718–1763), married Henrietta Wentworth (1720–1786), youngest daughter of the earl of Strafford; she was a lady of the Bedchamber to the Princess Amelia, sister of King George III.

 Their eldest son Henry Vernon (1748–1814) of Hilton was a page at the Coronation of George III.
 He married an heiress, Penelope Graham.
 Their eldest son, Major-General Henry Charles Edward, substantially extended Hilton Hall in the 1830s.
 The family remained in occupation until the mid-20th century.

 Vernon of Hanbury

-The Vernons of Hanbury descend from the ancient Cheshire family of Shipbrook and Whatcroft.
+The Vernons of Hanbury descend from the ancient Cheshire family of Shipbrook and Whatcroft through the Vernons of Newcastle-under-Lyme.
 Richard Vernon (d.
-1627), became rector of Hanbury in Worcestershire, and his son Edward Vernon (d.
+1627) became rector of Hanbury in Worcestershire, and his son Edward Vernon (d.
 1666) purchased the manor of Hanbury.
 His grandson, Chancery lawyer Thomas Vernon, built Hanbury Hall in grand style about 1710.

 In 1885, Harry Foley Vernon of Hanbury, Member of Parliament for Worcestershire East 1861–68, was created the first of the Vernon Baronets of Hanbury.
 The Baronetcy was extinct in 1940 and the family relinquished the estate in 1953.